aeternity/localnet/README.md

 All APIs (external, internal and state channels websocket) are exposed to the docker host, the URL pattern is as follows:
 - external/internal API - http://$DOCKER_HOST_ADDRESS:$NODE_PORT/
 - channels API - ws://$DOCKER_HOST_ADDRESS:$NODE_PORT/channel

+### 3 Node configuration (default)

+The multinode configuration (default) uses a proxy server to allow CORS and URL routing.

 Node ports:
 - `node1` - port 3001